-The Tipperary woman, who emigrated to the US, is credited as being the first to see a giant sunspot emerge on the sun’s limb.
+Rose O’Halloran, a Tipperary woman who emigrated to the US, is credited as being the first to see a giant sunspot emerge on the sun’s limb.

-In 1895, Marie Evelyn, a journalist from the San Francisco Call was sent to interview an eccentric local figure, one Ms Rose O’Halloran, amateur astronomer, described as “The woman with the pet telescope”.
+In 1895, Marie Evelyn, a journalist from the San Francisco Call was sent to interview an eccentric local figure.
+The interviewee was Ms Rose O’Halloran, an amateur astronomer once described as, “The woman with the pet telescope”.

 O’Halloran was a prime example of the opportunities emigration could offer women.
 Born in 1843, records of her early life are scant.
 Her father, Edmund O’Halloran, is recorded as having been born in Carrick-on-Suir in Co Tipperary and was a landowner.
 Rose herself told her friend, United Coast and Geodetic Survey’s George Davidson, that upon her father’s death the estate wasn’t large enough to support the family.
 She came to San Francisco to earn a living becoming a private teacher to young women.

-As a young privately educated woman herself, she had been intrigued by astronomy, and as a child read and re-read her one astronomy text book.
+As a young privately educated woman herself, she was always intrigued by astronomy.
+As a child Rose read and re-read her one astronomy text book.
 Her time in San Francisco allowed her to research further and teach herself the mathematical knowledge required to begin to track sun spots and search for variable stars (stars whose brightness changes).
 Her daily work allowed her to buy the four-inch telescope she used for her research, and she would bring it to the roof of her porch on a nightly basis to continue her work.

 O’Halloran never had the option to move beyond her amateur work and yet carved out a niche for herself writing popular articles on astronomy for local newspapers and publishing articles in the publications of the Astronomical Society of the Pacific and in Popular Astronomy.
 She published in the region of 54 articles between 1895 and 1910, and in that year made a trip to Auckland to conduct a year-long sky study.
 A 10 page guide was published in Popular Astronomy in 1913, but it was to be one of her last articles published there.
 Her last article in the Publications of the Astronomical Society of the Pacific – a report on Halley’s Comet- was seen in 1910.
 Although she remained a respected amateur and a valued member of the society, the professionalisation of astronomy meant that those without a university background were slowly being edged out.
 The necessity to make a living meant that O’Halloran had never had the time or means to continue formal education.
 She was cognisant of this fact and when asked if she coveted a position like that of her contemporary Dorothea Klumpke, she quickly responded: “It requires great influence to get such an appointment, and I am not an expert in such matters.
 No, I expect to go on teaching”.